etsryn/To-Do-Task-Manager-TDTM/README.md

 # Usage
 Compile the td_list.py file and execute it
---> Command I Used : Compilation & Execution -> td_list.py
+--> Command I Used : Compilation & Execution -> py td_list.py

 # Features
 1. It involves a very tricky use of File Handling and File Manipulation